cfw-guide/ios.cfw.guide/_pages/en_US/jailbreak/checkra1n/installing-odysseyra1n.md

 <script src="/assets/js/hide.js"></script>

+On iOS 14.0 to 14.4.2 Odysseyra1n is only fully supported on A8(X) to A10(X) devices with limited support (no security) for A11 devices.
+For more information, see [Regarding Odysseyra1n on A11](information-regarding-a11).
+{: .notice--danger}

-On iOS 14.0 to {% include latestfw %} Odysseyra1n is only fully supported on A8(X) to A10(X) devices with limited support (no security) for A11 devices.
+On iOS 14.5 to {% include latestfw %} Odysseyra1n is only fully supported on A8(X), A9, and A10(X) devices with limited support (no security) for A11 devices.
 For more information, see [Regarding Odysseyra1n on A11](information-regarding-a11).
 {: .notice--danger}

 {% include_relative include/semi-tethered.md %}